mmm111mmm/inacityinthefuture/bornforthe7th.md

 An example of logic is this:

 * If you are late for work in the morning, you run to the u-bahn.
-Otherwise if you are not late for work, you walk to the u-bahn.
+Otherwise, if you are not late for work, you walk to the u-bahn.

 We will look at logic next lesson.